 Here is a list of tools category wise and the link to find more info about them.
 (I have not listed the features of each tool because all of them in a certain category have similar features and it would be redundant to write each one of it.
 The pricing information is also not included because the latest info can only be obtained from the tool’s home site, hence the link.)

-Well, there you have it -the most basic information about usability testing.
+Well, there you have it -the most basic information about usability test.
 This is like trying to capture an ocean into a jar.

 From what we have discussed so far, these are my impressions: